sheilaanguiano/notes/react.md

 A single **provider** component is used as highest possible in the tree, it allows consumer components to subscribe to context changes. **Consumers** access the provider to get any data they need, thus avoiding prop drilling.
 The provider and consumers are constantly communicating, it's the communication between the two that makes Context work.

 ### Create Context
-We'll create a new folder named `Context` and  create a new file named `index.js` where we're going to define our context, provider and consumer:
+We'll create a new folder named `Context` and  create a new file named `index.js` (This folder and naming structure naming isn't required) where we're going to define our context, provider and consumer:

 ```jsx
 import React from  'react';